 1. FIND OUT IF YOUR BAGS ARE BANNED

-All retailers who currently supply lightweight plastic bags will be affected by the bag ban and should take some time to understand the ban and its implications.
+All retailers who supply lightweight plastic bags are affected by the bag ban and should take some time to understand the ban and its implications.
 About the ban >

 Ask your bag supplier to provide evidence of the thickness (microns or ‘um’) of your bags.
 Suppliers face substantial fines for providing false or misleading information about banned bags from 1 July 2018.

 Even if your bags are technically compliant you may want to consider alternative options to align with consumer expectations and trends.
 Remember, 87% of WA households indicated strong support for the bag ban.